vortexmakes/rkh-examples/blinky.cmake/README.md

 Open a console and follow the instructions below.

 ### 4.1 Build
-These instructions are parte of the classic CMake build procedure:
+These instructions are part of the classic CMake build procedure:
 1. `cd path/to/rkh-examples/blinky.cmake/build`
 2. `cmake .. -DRKH_PLATFORM="__LNXGNU__" -DGIT_SUBMODULE=ON`
 3. `make`